 My Top 10 Things to do in Manchester on a Budget

-- Manchester Art Gallery – Another FREE delight of Manchester is the Art Gallery.
-It is easy to find (Mosley Street) and houses fine art, craft and design collections.
-Regular exhibitions come to the gallery, and until January 2016, you can see ‘House Proud’ House Proud, an exhibition of glass, metalwork and furniture inspired by the Gallery’s Industrial Art Collection.
+– Another FREE delight in Manchester is the Art Gallery.
+It is easy to find (Mosley Street) and houses fine art, craft, and design collections.
+Regular exhibitions come to the gallery, and until January 2016, you can see ‘House Proud’ House Proud, an exhibition of glass, metalwork, and furniture inspired by the Gallery’s Industrial Art Collection.

-- Manchester Central Library – Manchester Central Library on St. Peter’s Square is a example of 1930’s rotunda design based loosely on the Pantheon in Rome.
-Another freebie, so do go inside and in particular, explore the ground floor if you have time.
+– Manchester Central Library on St. Peter’s Square is an example of 1930’s rotunda design based loosely on the Pantheon in Rome.
+Another freebie so does go inside and in particular, explore the ground floor if you have time.

 Alternative Destinations in Manchester